asumagic/angelsea/README.md

 ## Design

-Angelsea compiles AngelScript bytecode to C functions that are JIT compiled by c2mir and invoked by the usual JIT entry points in AngelScript.
+Angelsea compiles AngelScript bytecode to C functions that are JIT compiled by c2mir to MIR and ultimately machine code and invoked by the usual JIT entry points in AngelScript.

-C code generation amounts to pasting simple C that closely matches AngelScript behavior.
+C code generation amounts to pasting simple C that closely matches the AngelScript interpreter.
-It can fallback to the interpreter at any point, and may be invoked from any JIT entry point (e.g. inserted by AS at the start of the function or after calls).
+It can fallback to it in unsupported cases, and may be invoked from any JIT entry point (e.g. inserted by AS at the start of the function or after calls).

-The compile process has three steps:

-- Bytecode to C (can be triggered by a heuristic for functions called enough times)
-- C to MIR (can be async)
-- MIR optimization and codegen (can't be async yet; investigating.)

 ## Current status